Train to become a vocational nurse in just over a year.

 Combining classroom learning with hands-on clinical lab experience, our nursing diploma program can prepare you to deliver direct care to patients under the supervision of a physician or registered nurse (RN).

-Through comprehensive vocational nursing education at Brightwood College, you could gain experience performing nursing duties that include:
+Through a comprehensive vocational nursing program at Brightwood College, you could gain experience performing nursing duties that include: